kovidgoyal/calibre/manual/typesetting_math.rst

 creating ebooks with math in them that work well with the |app| viewer.

 .. note::
-    This only applies to calibre version 0.8.66 and newer
+    This only applies to |app| version 0.8.66 and newer

 A simple HTML file with mathematics
 -------------------------------------